New telehealth program aims to help autistic kids with bowel accidents

 Summary

-This study tests a caregiver-led telehealth program to help autistic children ages 5 to 12 who have bowel incontinence (encopresis) after completing treatment for bedwetting.
-The program teaches caregivers strategies to manage the condition, and its success will be compared to standard parent education.
-The goal is to reduce accidents and improve quality of life for both children and families.
+This study tests whether a caregiver-led telehealth program can help autistic children ages 5 to 12 who still have bowel accidents after completing treatment for bedwetting.
+About 150 children will take part.
+The program teaches caregivers strategies to manage encopresis, with the goal of reducing accidents and easing family stress.

 Disclaimer